mrose15/nyt-app/README.md

 - Error handling when no results needs to be adjusted.
 Once the user submits a query that has no results and then submits a new query that does have results, a message returns to the user that the new query does not have results right before loading the new results
 - Load time of images/articles take awhile.
 This could probably be resolved by adding the functionality and Search component import in page.tsx to ArticleList.
+- My unit tests need to be re-worked as they're failing at the moment.
+This is my first attempt using Jest.

 # Mantine Next.js template